familbabayev/pizza-management-system/readme.md

 python3 main.py
 ```
 ## Usage
 If you don't want to have empty database at beginning, uncomment the sample database instructions in main.py, run it once and comment it again.
+Have fun:)
 ## Relational Database diagram
 ![PizzaRelationalDatabase](https://user-images.githubusercontent.com/44068684/80802158-9ac77a00-8bbf-11ea-9c0b-1a53c72e344d.png)
 ## Class diagram of Decorator Pattern